ingcaranton/TestPyramid/README.md

 TestPyramid
 ===========
-TDD in node.js with grunt, mocha and chai
+TDD in node.js with mocha